PatchworkExplorer/cp4waiops-connectors/UI-schema.md

   apiMapping: connection_config.type
 ```

 Additionally, you can optionally configure the "isRange" property.
-The value for this can be a boolean and set to true or false.
+The value for this can be a Boolean and set to true or false.
 If this is configured, "items" can be passed a range of numbers.
-For example, if you set "items" as "1:50" the dropdown will display all values from 1 to 50 inclusive.
+For example, if you set "items" as "1:50" the dropdown displays all values in the range 1-50.

 ### JSON
 <img src="https://media.github.ibm.com/user/164457/files/05f7dd00-8d8c-11eb-9f10-727a5f8f7602" width="720">